-As the January hangovers subside and the festive fog clears, people are full of hope and resolve to do the things they said they’d finally do this year.
+As the January hangovers subside and the festive fog clears, people are full of hope and resolve to do the things they said they'd finally do this year.
 Decisions are made, apps are downloaded, gym gear is purchased.
 Then you return to work or study, re-start the cycle of your mundane bill-paying tasks, and all your good intentions fall by the wayside.
-Apps are guiltily removed from home screens, your gym clothes gradually give way to your favourite Netflix pants.
+Apps are guiltily removed from home screens, your gym clothes gradually give way to your favorite Netflix pants.
 Life overtakes you.

 People make New Year’s resolutions for a reason: it’s a sensible time to set some goals and habits.
 Your early 20s are similar; in the longer term, it's a good time in your life to start getting your shit together.
 People will no doubt be asking what you are doing or want to be doing with your life.
 You might not know the answers to that and that is definitely okay, but this list might provide you with a few pointers on how to be a competent and functioning adult.

 While getting all of the habits below means you're probably some sort of life coach robot, kick-starting a just few of them and keeping up with them is impressive enough.
 If you do have an idea of where you’re going, this will help you get there.
 And if you don't, at the very least it’ll give you some ready-made answers if anyone asks:

 Make Time Management a Priority